ZoeLange/similarity-test-transition-probability/README.md

-# Testing Similarity in Competing Risks Models
+# Testing Similarity of Competing Risks Models
 ### Reproducible Code for the Paper
-**“Testing similarity of competing risks models by comparing transition probabilities”**
+Lange, Z.K., Farhadizadeh, M., Dette, H., & Binder, N. (2025).
+Testing similarity of competing risks models by comparing transition probabilities. arXiv. https://arxiv.org/abs/2512.00583
-Lange, Farhadizadeh, Dette & Binder (2025)

 ---

 ## Overview

-This repository contains the full simulation framework used in our paper on
-**testing similarity of competing risks models** based on a
+This repository provides the full simulation framework developed and presented in our paper **“Testing similarity of competing risks models by comparing transition probabilities”**.
-**transition-probability–based distance**.

 The repository includes:

--  Data generation for competing risks with constant hazards
+-  Data generation for competing risks with constant intensities
 -  Likelihood estimation under administrative and random censoring
 -  Transition probability distance computation
 -  Constrained parametric bootstrap test
--  Full replication of the simulation scenarios
+-  Replication of two exemplary simulation scenarios
 -  Results saved automatically for each scenario

 All code is written in **R**, modularized, documented, and easy to run.